heichangus-hue/XGBoost-ML-Model/README.md

 Project Structure:
 1. data_generation/
 * PDB code extraction and obtaining their corresponding sequence
-* Generates the training datasets and holo-protein structures.
+* Generate the training datasets and holo-protein structures.

 2. data_analysis/
 * PAE & Contact Maps: Generated for 200 proteins (apo and holo).